Thomas Barrie, AIA, DPACSA

 - B.A. in English, University of North Carolina at Greensboro

-Thomas Barrie, AIA teaches undergraduate and graduate design studios and history-theory seminars.
-Professor Barrie served as Director of the School of Architecture from 2002 to 2007 and is the recipient of a number of teaching awards including the Association of Collegiate Schools of Architecture (ACSA) Creative Achievement Award and the ACSA/American Institute of Architecture Students New Teaching Award.
+Thomas Barrie AIA, DPACSA teaches undergraduate and graduate design studios and history-theory seminars.
+Professor Barrie served as Director of the School of Architecture from 2002 to 2007 and is the recipient of a number of teaching awards including the Association of Collegiate Schools of Architecture (ACSA) Distinguished Professor Award and Creative Achievement Award and the ACSA/American Institute of Architecture Students New Teaching Award.
+He is a member of the ACSA College of Distinguished Professors and the NC State Academy of Faculty Engaged in Extension.

 Barrie’s second focus is a commitment to broadening the scope and audience of architecture through research, extension and community-based design studios in housing and urban design.
 His work educates future leaders of the profession while engaging the public in critical issues regarding the built environment.
 Professor Barrie directs the Affordable Housing and Sustainable Communities Initiative.
 Its mission is to provide educational resources for government, non-profit and community leaders, students, and the general public, and innovative and applicable solutions to the housing and urban challenges that North Carolina communities face.
-In 2005 he was inducted into the NC State Academy of Faculty Engaged in Extension, and in 2014 received the NC State Outstanding Extension Service Award.
+In 2014 he received the NC State Outstanding Extension Service Award.

 Professor Barrie maintains a critical architectural practice in Raleigh, North Carolina and his built works and projects have been recognized by a number of design awards including two from the Detroit Chapter of the American Institute of Architects.
 Before joining NC State Barrie was Professor of Architecture at Lawrence Technological University in Southfield, Michigan where he founded The Detroit Studio.
 He has also taught at the University of Manchester (UK), Manchester Metropolitan University (UK) and Roger Williams University in Bristol, Rhode Island.
 He has been a visiting faculty member at the University of Oregon, University of Illinois Chicago, and the Catholic University of America.